 How To Quarry A Column

-These pictures from the quarry at Selinunte show columns, destined for Temple G, in the process of being cut out of the rock.
-The columns are in various stages of completion, thus providing knowledge of every step of the quarrying operation.
+This picture from the quarry at Selinunte shows a huge column, destined for Temple G, in the process of being cut out of the rock.
+The columns in this quarry are in various stages of completion, thus providing knowledge of every step of the quarrying operation.

 We owe our good fortune, in being able to observe this "snapshot" of the quarrying process, to a war between Selinunte and Carthage, which caused work on the temple to be halted in 409 BC.
 Carthage was victorious in the war, destroying her antagonist later in that same year.